ROVI-org/services-demonstration/docs/services.md

 ## Data Upload

-The `/upload` endpoint opens a web socket which receives a stream of operational data.
+The `/db/upload/<name>` endpoint opens a web socket which receives a stream of operational data for a specific battery.
 Each message is a single timestamp of data packed in a compact, binary format via msgpack.

 The web services creates a new SQL table based on the format of the first message.

-For the first and all subsequent messages
+Upon receipt of a message, the web services

 1. Stores the data to the SQL table
 2. Uses the record to update the state estimate

 ## DB Status Query

-The `/dbstats` retrieves basic information about the data stored in SQL.
+The `/db/stats` retrieves basic information about the data stored in SQL.
 The endpoint returns a record for each table describing:

 - The number of rows